-RV Nimble Wireless is on a Mission to Protect Pets from Dangerous Temperatures
+Nimble is on a Mission to Protect Pets from Dangerous Temperatures

-As you may have read, Nimble was originally a provider of IoT solutions to businesses across the world.
-When we learned about how many dogs were killed each year from being left in hot cars and RVs, we chose to pivot and adapt our existing technology in order to help Pet parents monitor the temperature of their campers and RV rigs and save the lives of pets everywhere.
+We chose to adapt our expertise and technology to help Pet parents monitor the temperature of their campers and RV rigs and save the lives of pets everywhere.

 Helping Pet Parents Avert Risk through Warning Messages

 In order to give a broader picture of just how many pets we have helped, we pulled some data from 2019.